 Torness nuclear power station reactor shutdown

-One of the two reactors at the Torness nuclear power station in East Lothian has been shutdown.
+There has been an unscheduled shutdown of one of the reactors at Torness power station in East Lothian.

-The station's director has issued a statement that said there were no safety, health or environmental impacts.
+EDF energy which operates the plant said there were no health or environmental impacts.

-"Cooling to the reactor was maintained at all times and there were no safety, health or environmental impacts.
+"The reactor shut down safely and cooling to the reactor was maintained at all times.
+There were no health or environmental impacts."

 Torness power station's two nuclear reactors generate enough electricity to power more than two million homes and started operating in 1988.

-The station employs more than 500 full-time staff and about 250 full-time contract partners.
+The station employs more than 500 full time staff and around 250 full time contract partners.